Legion of the Vistula: Service in Germany 1813

 On 18 June 1813 the survivors of the legion were reorganized into the single Vistula Regiment of two battalions.

 Service in France 1814

 The Vistula Regiment was again reformed early in 1814 at its depot at Sedan with all the remaining Polish infantrymen in French service being transferred to it.

-After Napoleon's abdication, the survivors of the Legion returned to Poland.
+After Napoleon's abdication, the survivors of the Legion returned to partitioned Poland.

 Waterloo

-" In May 1815 (Waterloo Campaign) the 7th Lancers was formed again.
+"In May 1815 (Hundred Days) the 7th Lancers was formed again.
 However they had only 13 horses for 350 men.
 In July they fought on foot near Paris, and were highly praised by Marshal Davout.
 When the war was over, the 7th Lancers was one of few Polish units that refused to serve under the Tsar of Russia and was disbanded in France."